awsdocs/amazon-redshift-management-guide/doc_source/odbc20-install-config-win.md

 1. In the **ODBC Data Source Administrator**, choose the **Driver** tab and locate the following driver folder: **Amazon Redshift ODBC Driver \(x64\)**\.

-1. Choose the **System DSN** tab to configure the driver for all users on the computer, or the **User DSN** tab to configure the driver for your user account only\.
+1. Choose the **System DSN** tab to configure the driver for all users on the computer, or the **User DSN** tab to configure the driver for your database user account only\.

 1. Choose **Add**\.
 The **Create New Data Source** window opens\.